Skip to content

 This is the criteria for hiring, electing, selecting, and training people who are leaders and not opportunists or manipulators.

+Anyone with the title "leader" can learn to speak beautifully and enthusiastically, influencing the masses.
 But the real work is in being a virtuous and moral person.